 For a mouth-watering culinary experience, pay a visit to Stanley Street.
 Situated in Richmond Hill, the avenue is lined with upmarket restaurants with a friendly atmosphere especially in the evening.
 Just around the corner is Vovo Telo, an artisanal bakery popular among locals.
 Bridge Street Brewery is renowned for its craft beers and beer tours, outside of its delicious pizza offerings.
 Enjoy a short drive along the coastline branching off to Grassroof Restaurant, an iconic farm style patisserie and restaurant with a homely feel and popular among locals.

 Sports fans can enjoy a game of cricket at the St. George’s Cricket Club, and soccer and rugby games at the Nelson Mandela Bay Stadium, a short drive from Richmond Hill, initially built to host the 2010 Soccer World Cup.
-Car lovers can enjoy a tour of the Volkswagen Factory in Uitenhage, a neighbouring town, and a primary Volkswagen production plant at a small fee.
+Car lovers can enjoy a tour of the Volkswagen Factory in Uitenhage, a neighboring town, and a primary Volkswagen production plant at a small fee.

 Nature lovers are sure to enjoy the Kragga Kamma Game Reserve where one can observe the local wildlife as they roam the Reserve.
 Observe white rhino, buffalo, zebra, giraffe and buck species on a self-drive tour, ticking off the animal species spotted along the way on an information booklet from the entrance, or book a guided tour.
 Situated along the coastline is Bayworld where the bones of dinosaur species and the last whale species harpooned in PE are displayed.
 Van Staden’s Flower Reserve offers the perfect opportunity to admire nature whilst learning about Xhosa culture, the majority tribe found in the Eastern Cape.
 Just past Port Elizabeth is the Addo Elephant Park where you can observe the national Big Five as well as the largest number of elephant herds in South Africa.
 Visit rehabilitated penguins at SANCCOB along a lazy ocean drive and stop for lunch in Schoenmakerskop.
 Happy Lands Farm offers Africa’s longest double zipline, giving adrenaline junkies a bird’s eye view of the greenery beneath them.